 Helping you set digital ground rules

-Family Link can help you better understand how your younger or older children explore online, as well as help manage their accounts and compatible devices.
+Family Link can help you better understand how your children explore online, as well as help manage their accounts and compatible devices.
 You can set boundaries that work for your family by managing apps, keeping an eye on screen time, setting a bedtime for your child‘s device, and more.

 Establish boundaries for your family online with Family Link